 It has been used for thousands of years in these areas but over the last decade or so, it has also been studied heavily in the West.
 It is often called the “miracle tree” because it can be beneficial on so many levels.
 The most exciting findings, however, are what this extraordinary plant (used widely in herbal medicine) can do to prevent and fight cancer growth.

-In fact, moringa is so powerful, experts mention it multiple times in our upcoming documentary, Eastern Medicine: Journey Through ASIA.
+In fact, moringa is so powerful, experts mention it multiple times in our documentary, Eastern Medicine: Journey Through ASIA.

 #1.
 Moringa Lowers Inflammation